 This is the price one pays to link one’s brain up to The Cohort, a growing, voluntary Wikipedia for the Next Age.
 For the personal digital information of what is now up to twenty-three thousand people, and growing, you only need provide the digital information of one.
 But it is a significant one.

 At last, the upload was finished, and everyone knew me.
 Really knew me.
-Knew me in ways I had forgotten through well-exercised repression.
+Knew me in ways I had forgotten or buried through well-exercised repression.
 I felt tears well up in the bottom lids of my eyes.
 The shame and humility was tremendous.

 Before I could weep outright, though, the knowledge of the other twenty-three thousand hit, like a sober angel spanking a boy caught stealing candy (or sending nudes across the internet), and we all had a good laugh and moved on to more important things.